How to Prepare for the U.S. Citizenship Test and Interview

 - Your willingness to take an Oath of Allegiance

 Review your N-400 application carefully before attending the appointment.
-The USCIS officer will use the application to test your English and to confirm that the information you have given is correct.
+The USCIS officer will use the application to test your English and to confirm that the information you provided is accurate and up-to-date.
 If there are any differences between answers on application and your supporting documents, be prepared to explain the reason.
 Likewise, you should be prepared to offer any additional information.
-For example, you'll need to provide details of your time outside the United States if you took a recent trip abroad.
+For example, you'll need to provide details of your time outside the United States if you traveled abroad since filing Form N-400.
 Your ability to understand the questions and answers in English is part of the interview.

-In most cases these changes to your application are insignificant.
+In most cases, small changes to your application are insignificant.
 A new job, a new address, or even a new child generally will not affect your eligibility to naturalize.
-Some changes may affect your eligibility.
+Other changes may affect your eligibility.
 For example, if you have:

-- If you have traveled abroad for a period of greater than six months.
+- Traveled abroad for a period of greater than six months;

-- If you have been arrested for certain crimes or otherwise interfered with the good moral character requirement.
+- Been arrested for certain crimes or otherwise interfered with the good moral character requirement; or

-- If you have recently divorced the U.S. citizen who you are using as the basis of your N-400 eligibility (LPR with 3 years of marriage to a U.S. citizen).
+- Recently divorced the U.S. citizen who you are using as the basis of your N-400 eligibility (LPR with 3 years of marriage to a U.S. citizen).

-Remember, the USCIS officer will evaluate your ability to understand and speak English will be evaluated from the moment they meet you.
+Remember, the USCIS officer will evaluate your ability to understand and speak basic English from the moment they meet you.
 If you don’t understand a question, it’s okay to ask the officer to rephrase it.

-During your interview, a USCIS officer will also test your ability to read, write, and speak English (unless you are exempt from the English requirements).
-Your English skills will be tested in the following ways:
+During your interview, the USCIS officer will test your ability to read, write, and speak English (unless you are exempt from the English requirements).
+They will test your English skills in the following ways: